A

 Inventory

-Ratio: Annual Cost of Sales (COS) divided by the average value of inventory on hand.
+Inventory Turnover ratio: Cost of Sales (COS) divided by the average value of Inventory on hand.

-This ratio is the number of times a business sells out its inventory during the year.
-Also called Inventory Turns.
+This ratio is the number of times a business sells out its Inventory during the year.

 L